mdheller/dumbass/README.md

 ## Examples

-### Counter
+### Spinner

-Here's the first example to get you started: a counter that can go up or down.
-You can try it online [here](https://jsfiddle.net/10sjw4Lx/1/).
+Here's the first example to get you started: a spinner that can go up or down.
+You can try it online [here](https://codepen.io/dosycorp/pen/OJPQQzB?editors=1000).

 ```html
 <!DOCTYPE html>